 Leigh A. Williams

-The Leigh A. Williams Memorial Endowed Music Scholarship provides support for a student with a music major studying brass instruments with a preference given to a student studying the French horn.
+The Leigh A. Williams Memorial Endowed Music Scholarship provides support for two students with a music major annually: one studying brass instruments with a preference given to a student studying the French horn, and the other studying voice.

 The scholarship established by Clair D. Williams in memory of his sister, the Rev. Leigh A. Williams and was first awarded in academic year 2016-17.
 Mr. Williams was graduated by Northern Illinois University in the spring of 1972 receiving a Bachelor of Science degree with a major in Accountancy.
 He later worked for the university for thirty-seven years as a member of the operating staff in a variety of capacities in the offices of internal audit, accounting, controller, and university legal services.